abarbu/realworld-miso/README.md

    from that build by nix?
 It fails to decode json objects correctly.
 4. Why do links stop working sometimes in dev mode?
 5. Why did hot reloading stop working?
+6. Why does onClick not supersede href_ in a?
+I can't seem to quiet the default event handler no matter what I try. https://github.com/abarbu/realworld-miso/blob/2e9ae42811b95c669c143b4f0054cb4a6c9458e1/src/Page/Profile.hs#L102
+7. Why does onClick in forms not quiet the default event handler?
+I have to do this hack with custon JS: https://github.com/abarbu/realworld-miso/blob/master/src/Page/Auth.hs#L83

 ## How to run the app